chilcano/hello-dapp/03-deploy-testnet-and-use-alchemy.md

-# 03. Deploy to Testnet and call to Alchemy
+# 03. Deploy on Testnet (Sepolia) and call to Alchemy

 ## Relevant JSON-RPC APIs